interstellar/starlight/starlight/doc/Protocol.md

   or
   [AwaitingPaymentMerge](#awaitingpaymentmerge).
 - `PaymentAmount` is greater than 0
-- `PaymentAmount` is less than the counterparty's balance (`HostBalance` if counterparty is the `Host`, `GuestBalance` otherwise).
+- `PaymentAmount` is less than the counterparty’s balance (`HostBalance` if counterparty is the `Host`, `GuestBalance` otherwise).

 The remaining checks depend on which state the channel is in.